Questions about your deposit? Email firstname.lastname@example.org!

 What do students forget to bring?

-Universal charges for electronic devices; bedding and pillow for the mattress we provide; soap, shampoo and towels.
+Universal chargers for electronic devices; bedding and pillow for the mattress we provide; soap, shampoo and towels.

 What if I forget things?